AcademySoftwareFoundation/openfx/GOVERNANCE.md

 ## Contributors

 The OpenFX project grows and thrives from assistance from Contributors.
-Contributors include anyone in the community that submits code, documentation, or other technical artifacts to the project.
-However, such contributions must be approved by a project Committer before they become a part of the project.
+Contributors include anyone in the community who contributes code, documentation, or other technical artifacts that have been incorporated into the project's repository.

 Anyone can be a Contributor.
 You need no formal approval from the project, beyond the legal forms.

 ### How to Become a Contributor